SKindij/Next.js-synopsis/App-Admin.md

       throw new Error('Failed to fetch user.');
     }
   };

-  export const { auth, signIn, signOut } = NextAuth({
+  // this file spreads our authConfig object export const { auth, signIn, signOut } = NextAuth({
     ...authConfig,
+    // array where we list different login options such as Google or GitHub
     providers: [Credentials({
       // to handle the authentication logic
       async authorize(credentials) {
-        // to validate email and password before checking if user exists in database const parsedCredentials = z
+        // validate email and password before checking if user exists in database const parsedCredentials = z
           .object({ email: z.string().email(), password: z.string().min(6) })
           .safeParse(credentials);

         if (parsedCredentials.success) {
           const { email, password } = parsedCredentials.data;
-		      // queries the user from the database const user = await getUser(email);
+          // queries the user from database
+          const user = await getUser(email);
           if (!user) return null;
           // to check if the passwords match const passwordsMatch = await bcrypt.compare(password, user.password);
           if (passwordsMatch) return user;
         }
-	      console.log('Invalid credentials');
+        // to prevent user from logging in console.log('Invalid credentials');
         return null;
       },
     })],